Skip to content

 ELPA Library

-For static calculations, it is recommended to use ELPA Library, which has better performance than ScaLapack.
-In particular, ELPA allows for the utilization of GPUs which provide a significant boost for calculations.
-In order to activate ELPA lib in predefines.h set:
+For static calculations, it is recommended to use the ELPA Library, which performs better than ScaLapack.
+In particular, ELPA supports the use of GPUs, which provide a significant boost to calculations.
+Once the ELPA library is activated

 #define DIAGONALIZATION_ROUTINE ELPA

-// Fill this part only if ELPA library is used for diagonnalization
+* Fill this part only if the ELPA library is used for diagonalization

-// uncomment it if you want to activate GPU for diagonalizations
+* Uncomment it if you want to activate GPUs for diagonalizations

 Documentation